Bangkok Noi district: Places

 Wat Suwannaram Ratchaworawihan, also located at the southern rim of the Khlong, was originally called Wat Thong and dates back to Ayutthaya times.
 King Rama I had the temple restored and renamed it to its present name.
 It was a royal cremation site in the early Bangkok period, however the cremation site was demolished and used to be the location of the Bangkok Noi district office.
 The temple is most famous due to the murals, which are considered the most artistic of that time.
 In the Suwannaram Witthayakhom School next to the temple is also the district museum.

-Wat Rakhang Khositaram Woramaha Wihan is a major temple near the Chao Phraya river.
+Wat Rakhang Khositaram Woramaha Wihan is a major temple by the Chao Phraya river.
 It dates back to Ayutthaya times, when it was named Bangwayai.
 During the renovations done by King Rama I a huge bell was found and moved to Wat Phra Kaew, five smaller bells were installed in the temple as replacement.
 The bell also gave the temple its name, as Rakang is the Thai word for bell.
+In addition, in the same soi (alley) as Wat Rakhang, there used to be a place of Pataravadi Theatre, a theatre and school for performing arts and music both in Thai and Western styles.
+It was planted and run by actress and national artists Patravadi Mejudhon.
+It was also annexed with Patravadi Gallery, which was an open-aired gallery for exhibitions of visual arts.
+Artists can have their work displayed free of changed in the way they wish.
+The theatre was in operation from 1992 to 2014.